cody-hou/cody-hou.github.io/_posts/2022-08-04-arch-encrypt-swap.md

     mount /dev/nvme0n1p1 /mnt/boot
     ```

-8. Make sure `swap` subvolume is not being snapshotted, then create a swap file (my rule of thumb is 2 GB for VMs or 0.5 times the system RAM in GB; change `count=` parameter to your swap file size, in MB) and turn it on.
+8. Create a swap file and turn it on.
+My rule of thumb is 2 GB for VMs or 0.5 times the system RAM in GB; change the `size=` parameter as appropriate.
+If using hibernation, set the size equal to the memory of the computer.

     ```shell
     cd /mnt/swap
-    chattr +C /mnt/swap
-    dd if=/dev/zero of=./swapfile bs=1M count=4096 status=progress
-    chmod 0600 ./swapfile
-    mkswap -U clear ./swapfile
-    swapon ./swapfile
+    btrfs filesystem mkswapfile --size 4g --uuid clear ./swapfile swapon ./swapfile
     ```